Murphy's Law (band): I Scream Records (2010–present)

 On April 12, 2010, Murphy's Law announced in a MySpace blog entry that they were working on a sixth studio album as well as a DVD and vinyl reissues of their back catalog.
 On May 4, 2011, it was announced that Murphy's Law were signed to I Scream Records, who were scheduled to release the band's first studio album of original material since 2001's The Party's Over, as well as reissues of their back catalog.
 The reissued albums were released on CD, digital download, and vinyl in 2014 with previously unreleased bonus tracks.
-However, to date, the new album of original material has yet to be released.
+There had been no news or updates on new music from Murphy's Law until April 2025, when the band announced that they were in the studio recording a new album.
+Their first song in 24 years, "Go, Jimmy, Go!", was released digitally as a single in October 2025.

 Media

 In 2002, the band appeared in Matthew Barney's film Cremaster 3 along with Agnostic Front.
 In 2004, the song "Vicky Crown" appeared in a music video montage featuring Nick Mondo in the game Backyard Wrestling 2.
 In 2008, the song "A Day in the Life" was featured, as well as Jimmy G. himself as the DJ of Liberty City Hardcore (L.C.H.C) radio station in the action videogame Grand Theft Auto IV.